 It is undeniable that incidences of stress, emotional difficulties and/or sleeping problems are more prevalent among school students than they once were.
 These can be difficult to deal with, both for the young person suffering and for the family desperate to support their loved one.
-Please be aware that we do have a team of school counsellors (school.counsellor@abingdon.org.uk) who are trained in dealing with such issues and we provide a strong support network for boys who are under stress or depressed.
-Again, if you have further questions about this area, please don't hesitate to contact me, Phoenix Counselling Consortium, or your son's Housemaster or Tutor.
+Please be aware that we do have a school counsellor (alexia.severis@abingdon.org.uk) who is trained in dealing with such issues and we provide a strong support network for boys who are under stress or depressed.
+Again, if you have further questions about this area, please don't hesitate to contact me, Alexia Severis, or your son's Housemaster or Tutor.